begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Steam/Origin/Readme.md

 4. If you don't have the game files, install them via Steam, but if you do, you can add them:

-    To add the game, move `appmanifest_1237970.acf` + `appmanifest_228980.acf` (by default in ~/.local/share/Steam) to /path/to/northstar-client/drive_c/Program Files (x86)/Steam and symlink `Titanfall2` + `Steamworks Shared` to `common` in the same folder.
+    To add the game, move `appmanifest_1237970.acf` + `appmanifest_228980.acf` (by default in ~/.local/share/Steam) to /path/to/northstar-client/drive_c/Program Files (x86)/Steam/steamapps and symlink `Titanfall2` + `Steamworks Shared` to `common` in the same folder.

     Open Steam, and now Titanfall 2 will be in your library!
-Exit Steam.

 5. In the Titanfall2 folder, create a file `run_northstar.txt` and type `1` in it, ([source](https://github.com/R2Northstar/NorthstarLauncher/pull/19)).

-    Alternatively, you can also use the `-northstar` launch option.
+    Alternatively, you can use the `-northstar` launch option.

 After that, the game should be ready to play!